Movement of 1977: The break with the institutional left

 In 1977, the creative and peaceful wing of the movement and Autonomia Operaia, the extra-parliamentary leftist movement which advocated armed struggle in the streets instead, finally severed their ties to the Italian Communist Party (PCI), strongly contesting the policy of the historic compromise, and the perceived abandonment of the opposition to bourgeois power.

 On February 17, 1977, Luciano Lama, secretary-general of the CGIL, the trade union closest to the PCI, gave a speech inside the occupied La Sapienza University.
 During the speech, the autonomi (members of Autonomia Operaia) and the CGIL's security service had a violent clash, that resulted in Lama being chased away.
 The event would become famous and remembered as The expulsion of Lama from La Sapienza university.
 The clash between the PCI and Autonomia made the more radical current within Autonomia stronger.
-The creative current, which included extravagant components, such as the Indiani Metropolitani movement, found themselves in a minority.
+The more moderate current, which included extravagant components, such as the Indiani Metropolitani movement, found themselves in a minority.
 Some of the autonomi decided that the time had come to alzare il livello dello scontro (to raise the level of the conflict), in other words, to start using firearms.